Addressing issues in defining the Love numbers for black holes: Tidal response function in a relativistic setting

-Issues start to emerge when adopting the other method of determining the Love number from the response function of a black hole.
-This is also motivated by \ref{def_I}, and uses the fact that in the frequency domain, the dissipative part has an overall factor of $i\omega'$, where $\omega'$ is the frequency in the co-rotating frame of reference.
-In the case of a non-rotating black hole, the dissipative part becomes proportional to $i\omega$.
-Motivated by these results, one may introduce the following definition of the tidal Love number,
+This method is motivated by \ref{def_I}, and uses the fact that in the frequency domain, the dissipative part has an overall factor of $i\omega'$, where $\omega'$ is the frequency in the corotating frame of reference.
+In the case of a nonrotating black hole, the dissipative part becomes proportional to $i\omega$.